17 Restaurant Promotion Ideas To Boost Orders And Customer Loyalty

 Email isn’t dead—it’s direct, personal, easy to automate, and gets checked daily.

 Use it to share special offerings like limited-time discounts, early access to new menu items, or loyalty program rewards.
+By encouraging customers to take advantage of these exclusive deals, you not only boost engagement but also encourage repeat business through ongoing incentives and personalized promotions.

 It’s also a great way to keep both existing customers and new customers in the loop without relying solely on your restaurant’s social media algorithm.